-The main purpose of this part is to find the part of the domain that acts as a springboard in the amplification attack.
+This part is mainly to find the part of the domain that acts as a springboard in the amplification attack.
 The attacker uses these domains by using their TXT records or ANY queries to return all the resource records of the domain name.
 We use the qar and qtr obtained in section 3.3.
-By formula 2, and we set a parameter β.
+By formula 2, we set a parameter β.
 When qar+qtr<=β, the result is 0.
 When qar+qtr>β, the sum of qar and qtr was positively correlated with S1.
-At the same time, we set threshold α, in which S1>α, we identified as the suspected amplification attack of traffic.
+At the same time, we set threshold α, in which S1>α, and identified as the suspected amplification attack of traffic.
 Here the value of α is 0.1 and the value of β is 0.05.
-The threshold value will be discussed carefully in the next chapter.
+The threshold value will be carefully discussed in the next chapter.

 S1=max⁡{0, 1-e-qar+qtr-ββ} (2)